ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 In order to make our tests pass, we will need to implement different things:

-- Add a new param `number` for the search which will be used to query the right filters.
+- Add a new param `number` for the search model which will be used to query the right filters.
 - Add a new `number` scope which will be used to select the notifications from our table with a number which **matches** to our.
 - Add a new `-number` scope which will be used to select the notifications from our table with a number which is **different** to our.

 ### Add the new search params

-This step involves adding our two new params `number` and `-number` (`exclude_number`).
+This step involves adding our two new params `number` and `-number`.
-They will allow to pass the right information to the scopes who will take care of the logic to retrieve the corresponding notifications in our database.
+It will allow us to pass the right information to the scopes who will take care of the logic to retrieve the corresponding notifications in our database.

 `exclude_number` works as a negative filter and will therefore filter in the opposite way to `number`: `-number`.